PetterMelander/CT-NeRF-jax/README.md

 Modifications include:
 - Using the trained model to construct a CT image by sampling the model in a 3D grid rather than along rays.
 - Training the model to predict only [linear attenuation coefficients](https://en.wikipedia.org/wiki/Attenuation_coefficient) (what the authors of the orinial NeRF paper call density, $\sigma$).
-Colour is not needed since a CT image is just a rescaled mapping of linear attenuation coefficients.
-The output of a ray $\mathbf{r}$ is thus its transmittance $T(\mathbf{r})$ rather than its colour.
+Colour is not needed since a CT image is just a rescaled mapping of linear attenuation coefficients and thus has no colour.
+The output of a ray $\mathbf{r}$ is therefore its transmittance $T(\mathbf{r})$ rather than a colour.
 - Removing the viewing angle dependent part of the original NeRF model.
 The angle dependent part is not needed since colours are not being predicted, and X-ray absorption does not depend on incidence angle of the ray.
 - Unlike in a normal pinhole camera, in an X-ray camera the light rays that produce the image are all parallel and orthogonal to the image plane.
 Additionally, each ray has a constant z value, i.e. it travels horizontally.
 - Simplifying the calculation of the output pixel values to a modified version of the [Beer-Lambert Law](https://en.wikipedia.org/wiki/Beer%E2%80%93Lambert_law): $T\left(\mathbf{r}\right)=\frac{\ln\left(\exp\left[\sum_{i=1}^{N}{\sigma_i\delta_i}\right]+k\right)}{s}$.
 The logarithm and scaling parameters $s$ and $k$ were added to compensate for the fact the the X-ray image intensities had been scaled by $T_{new} = \frac{\ln\left(T_{old}+k\right)}{s}$ to enhance the contrast.
 The transmittance in a raw digital X-ray image is close to 0 throughout the entire body, with only minute differences visible.
 Scaling and taking the logarithm can greatly enhance the contrast, improving the model's ability to learn.